jimmyturnip/20210911-dragon-wing-5e/court-dorenei.md

 **Major Actors**:

 - Cyriene.
 Titular ruler.
 Much loved by the common people.
 - Atheppio.
-Treasury keeper.
+Treasury keeper (chancellor).
 Has access to the state treasury.
 - Wirann.
 Ruler's spouse or lover.
 Has ties with powers in a neighboring state.

 **Conflict**: Dispute over the heir.
 The treasury keeper is stirring dissent, suggesting that the current heir is corruptible by his father’s ties to the neighbouring state.